London District Energy Infrastructure Project

 At London District Energy (LDE), ensuring the safety and reliability of our energy services is paramount.
 As part of our commitment to delivering reliable and safe energy solutions, we are making necessary updates to our steam infrastructure.

-After extensive assessments, LDE has determined that certain sections of the steam system, despite regular maintenance, are becoming increasingly unreliable and could present safety concerns in the future.
+After extensive assessments, LDE has determined that sections of the steam system, despite regular maintenance, have become increasingly unreliable and could present safety concerns in the future.

-To maintain the safety and reliability of our energy services, LDE will be decommissioning the steam line within the boundaries shown on the map .
-This steam service will no longer be available as of October 31, 2026.
+Due to long-term safety and reliability concerns, LDE will be decommissioning the steam line within the boundaries shown on the map.
+This steam service will no longer be available as of October 30, 2027.

 Our top priority is providing safe, dependable energy solutions.
-Following detailed technical evaluations, it was determined that the continued operation of this portion of the steam system is no longer sustainable.
-Decommissioning is the most responsible course of action to ensure long-term reliability and minimize risks for customers.
+Following detailed technical evaluations, it was determined that the continued operation of this section of the steam system is no longer sustainable.
+Decommissioning is the most responsible course of action to minimize risks for customers.

 The City of London has also provided details on the Upgrade to Building Code Loan Program, which was created to help property owners in Downtown London make improvements to their buildings.
 For further information on eligibility, how it works, and expenses eligible for funding, please review the summary document.